 But during the months I worked with Mel, I did not take pills.
 She would have known, is I did, that's for sure.
 Now looking back in retrospection, the rose drawing kept me biting that brush’s end.
 I was so focused on the details that I forgot to take them pills.
 Then reading "War and Peace" 700+ pages also kept my mind away, because she would ask me to do a literary analysis of the book with her, and she has memorized the whole thing.
 Then I had to focus even more to repeat these phrases in foreign languages back to her, to pay attention to the pronunciation and such.
 I can still say “You suck at basketball!” in Russian and in Greek.
 Then came the mutts.

 I slept better.
 I did breathing exercises at work.
 I even brought the mutts to work, and my colleagues became foster parents too.
 Now I have two beautiful lab mixes.
-I met a girl, a dog lover one day, while walking my dogs.
+I met a girl, a dog lover while walking my dogs one day.
 Jeff had a baby boy, and we decided that he will take a year to be a dad and then we will start the company.
 With Mel!

 I never met a more incredible or wiser woman.
 Mel is the best mentor money can buy and if I told you there is madness to her method, don't believe me.
 It's more like magic.
 Either way, it is highly effective.